linjing-lab/sorting-algorithms/README.md

 !pip install sortingx # in jupyter pip install sortingx # in cmd
 ```
-sortingx can do whatever `list.sort()` do, and support more methods.
+sortingx can do whatever `list.sort()` do, and support more methods and more data types.

+explain:
+- sortingx-1.1.0 is the first version aligned with the `list.sort()` usage method.
+- sortingx-1.1.1 is the first stable version accelerated with typing_extensions.
+- sortingx-1.1.2 is the first stable version that has a return value and extends the iterable data types.

 ## LICENSE